2dom/PxMatrix/README.md

   ![8step](/images/8step.gif)

   * It is possible that the LED multiplex chip is defective (this was the case with one of my modules).
 You can verify this by selecting a bit pattern on the A,B,C inputs and measuring that the corresponing row outputs are low , e.g. a 4 row-step display typically uses a ([PR4538](/docs/pr4538.pdf)) chip.
 Setting (A=1,B=0) should give you (LINE0=1,LINE1=0,LINE2=1,LINE3=1).
 This chip can easily be replaced.
 Spare part available [here](https://www.aliexpress.com/item/Free-shipping-10pcs-lot-PR4538DW-SOP-20-original-authentic/32594044891.html?spm=a2g0s.9042311.0.0.bjr5BY).

+## Thanks to

+  * Kinsey Moore for improving the code
+  * Jean Carlos for testing the chaining

 ## Examples